Geonovum/sospilot/docs/weatherstation.rst

 The choice is `weewx <http://www.weewx.com>`_ with SQLlite. `weewx` is installed as part of the `raspberrypi-install <raspberrypi-install.html>`_.
 The configuration is maintained in GitHub https://github.com/Geonovum/sospilot/tree/master/src/weewx/davis.
-After a first test using our WeatherStationAPI custom driver the Geonovum Davis weather station will be connected.
+After a first test using our WeatherStationAPI custom driver, the Geonovum Davis weather station will be connected.
 The web reporting is synced by `weewx` every 5 mins to to our main website: http://sensors.geonovum.nl/weewx.
 This will take about 125kb each 5 mins.